abhinavv245/Logistics-Specifications/api/components/docs/Static_OTP_rto.md

 # Static OTP Verification (RTO) - 00A

+## Overview
+Static OTP verification for **Return to Origin (RTO)** ensures that return deliveries are authenticated securely.
+By using a **static OTP**, the system ensures that only authorized returns are completed, reducing the risk of fraud and incorrect returns.

+## Key Features
+- **Secure RTO Process**: Ensures only valid returns are processed by requiring OTP authentication.
+- **LSP Restrictions**: Logistics Service Providers (LSPs) should not share OTPs with riders; the OTP is provided by the end seller.
+- **Order Tracking**: Captures OTPs for RTO verification at the time of delivery return.
+- **Enhanced Transparency**: Ensures visibility into return attempts through structured logging.

 ## Flow for RTO Verification
 1. **LBNP requests for LSP** that supports RTO delivery verification using static OTP.
 2. **LBNP creates verification code** for delivery: